-12. How does the matching grant work?
+13. How does the matching grant work?

-An applicant must set out clearly in the application form the sources of fund and income including but not limited to any non-government sponsorships and/or donations that it has secured or will secure, and to produce documentary proof to the satisfaction of ACAD and the Government that the claimed amount of income is achievable.
+An applicant must set out clearly in the application form the sources of fund and cash income including but not limited to any non-government sponsorships and/or donations that it has secured or will secure, and to produce documentary proof to the satisfaction of ACAD and the Government that the claimed amount of cash income is achievable.
+Such documentary proof shall indicate the sponsor(s)/donor(s)'s consent for the applicant to use the non-government sponsorships and/or donations as cash income for matching purpose in support of the proposal, and the identity of sponsor(s)/donor(s) must be revealed.
 Failure to provide documentary proof will render the application not to be considered.